HALIFAX COMMUNITY HALL

 subscriptions are $7/year.
 Call Joan Courser at (802) 368-7733 to receive a paper copy by mail.
 Email LaurelACopeland@gmail.com

 to receive a PDF copy by email.

 Archived issues of the HALIFAX NEWSLETTER are available at the link below.

 The Halifax Community Hall, located at 20 Brook Road in West Halifax, is wheelchair accessible and has an accessible bathroom.
 If you have questions about the potluck, contact Bonnie Brown via e-mail (email@example.com) or telephone (802-368-2088).

 Unique to the Hall, these 1976 paintings of several West Halifax village buildings, created by various artists, bring local history alive.

 Kara Markham painted this lovely historic mural in 1954.
 It depicts the construction of the 1844 building.

 Full kitchen facilities available, small and compact but efficient.
 6-burner LP gas stove with large oven, refrigerator with small freezer, microwave, 3-bay stainless steel sink with hot and cold running water.
 Twelve 8′ tables, three 6′ tables, 8 card tables, 150 chairs, silverware and china plates for 100, one highchair and one child’s bumper seat.
 One handicap-accessible and one regular bathroom.

 Tai Chi classes are offered at regular intervals.
-A six-week series of yoga classes begins May 3, 2017.
 All are welcome; free will donation of $5.00 per class helps defer winter heating costs.